Multi-neuronal auditory coding for frequency resolution beyond the refractory threshold

-We demonstrate this effect by an elementary model of $n=3$ neurons, all having the same absolute refractory period $r$, which are equidistributed over $n$ periods of length $r/n$, starting from time $t=0$.
-That is, these three neurons can be successively stimulated at times $ 0, {r\over 3}, {2r\over 3}$, and then over again with a total offset of the absolute refractory period $r$ of each single one of these three neurons; i.e., at times $ r, r+{r\over 3}, r+{2r\over 3}$, and so on.
+We explicitly demonstrate the aforementioned effect by a schematic, elementary model of $n=3$ neurons, all having the same absolute refractory period $r$, which are equidistributed over $n$ periods of length $r/n$, starting from time $t=0$.
+That is, these three neurons can be successively stimulated at times $ 0, {r\over 3}, {2r\over 3}$, and then over again with a total offset of the absolute refractory period $r$ of each single one of these three neurons; that is, at times $ r, r+{r\over 3}, r+{2r\over 3}$, and so on.

-For such a configuration, each one of the neurons can take up a signal for the successive wave trains at a frequency $3\over r$.
+For such a configuration, each one of the neurons can take up a signal for the successive wave crests at a frequency $3\over r$.
 Fig. \ref{2006-highpitch-f1} depicts the temporal evolution of this system of neurons, stimulated by successive wave peaks.

+This effect is based on the assumption that the neurons either have a different offset of the refractory period, or have different absolute refractory periods (within a certain frequency range).
+In such cases, different neurons are stimulated by successive signal peaks.
+The sum over the neural activity of this group of neurons then properly represents information about the high-pitch signal, even if its frequency is too high to be resolved by a single neuron alone.

 The price to be paid for this ``optimal'' resolution of a mono-frequency signal is the narrow (indeed, of width zero) bandwidth which is resolved by the three neurons.
 This can be circumvented by considering a {\em stochastic} distribution of the offset phases.
 Stochastic offsets will be discussed below in greater detail.